willybrauner/interpol/README.md

 // stop(): void
 tl.stop()

-// compute 'from', 'to' and 'duration' values on each adds if there are functions tl.refreshComputedValues()
+// call refresh on each interpol instance tl.refresh()

 // set progress to a specific value
 // value is a number between 0 and 1